 The Dream had a Qualcomm MSM7201A Chipset which had an ARM11 processor than ran @ 528 MHz and from a gaming perspective was at the mercy of the android market for applications.
 The HTC dream spawned such smartphones as the HTC desire series and Nexus series.

 The release of the Samsung Galaxy S6 was a highlight for mobile gaming, as it ushered in a new feature to mobile gaming in the form of immersive gameplay using a GearVR headset.
 Samsung S6 were so popular amongst developers that is still used in many VR demos that are presented today.
 The powerful Exynos series 7 Octa-core processor that had a mix of Arm Cortex-A57 and Cortex-A53 and was a design which incorporated Arm’s big.LITTLE processing technology.
-The Exynos chipset for the European market also included Arm Mali-T760 GPU.
+The Exynos 7 chipset for the Samsung Galaxy S6 also included Arm Mali-T760 GPU.

 Samsung Galaxy S6

-Today, one of the most popular handsets is the Samsung Galaxy S8.
+One of the most popular smartphones of recent times is the Samsung Galaxy S8.
 With minimal bezels, it set a new standard for uninterrupted, immersive experiences on both regular mobile gaming and VR.
 It also featured Google’s ARCore which accelerated the advent of AR on mobile.
 Samsung have moved onto custom built CPU’s based on Arm architecture in the form the Exynos M2 9 series (8895) which runs at 2.5 GHz and is paired with 4 Arm Cortex-A53 CPU’s which run at 1.7 GHz.
-This is a stark contrast to 25 years ago when the 3DO ran at 15MHz, a thousand times slower.
+This is a stark contrast to 25 years ago when the 3DO ran at 15MHz.
 Again, the European Samsung S8 also had a premium Mali-G71 GPU which packed a strong graphical punch for smooth high-fidelity graphics.

 Samsung Galaxy S8